MicrosoftDocs/playfab-docs/playfab-docs/sdks/java/quickstart.md

 ## Set up your first API call

-Use the following code as your main class code:
+Use the code shown below as your main class code.

 ```java
 import java.util.concurrent.*;